rmerletti/rmerletti.github.io/lisin/projects.en.md

 8. Merletti R., Pelvic floor EMG: principles, technique and applications, Ch 7 of “Childbirth related pelvic floor dysfunctions”,  Springer, Italy, 2016.
 9. Merletti R, Farina D. (edts) Surface Electromyography: physiology, engineering and applications,  IEEE Press / J Wiley, USA,  May 2016

-Further information, publications and reports about the Projects described below can be requested to [roberto.merletti@polito.it](mailto:roberto.merletti@polito.it).
+Further information, publications and reports about the Projects described below can be requested to [roberto@robertomerletti.it](mailto:roberto@robertomerletti.it).
 Additional recent material is available on [www.lisin.polito.it](https://www.lisin.polito.it).
 Teaching material based on these projects will soon be availble

 # EU Projects